stwoboy/stwoboy/README.md

 ## Projects

 Here are some of my recent projects:

-- [Safe Zone] Mxm imagine two people who already vibe this hard… both open-minded, both craving real connection, both knowing how to please — mara not making each other lose our minds? 🫣 Yoh, that would be a waste of good energy, ne? 🤭🔥Mxm imagine two people who already vibe this hard… both open-minded, both craving real connection, both knowing how to please — mara not making each other lose our minds? 🫣 Yoh, that would be a waste of good energy, ne? 🤭🔥- A community safety alert app for South African townships
-Feel free to explore my repositories and connect with me!
+- [Safe Zone]- A community safety alert app for South African townships

 ---